Depression and Relationships

 This is an illusion, though.
 The people around you do not change.
 The world around you does not change.
 You change.
 Seeing this difference is hugely important in your quest to limit the negative impact of depression.

-People that do not see depression for the trick that it is will report less satisfying relationships.
+People who do not see depression for the trick that it is will report less satisfying relationships.
 Perhaps, they will be more suspicious of their loved ones or simply believe that they no longer care.
 Depression strives for you to become isolated and weary of those around you.
 Once you are alone, depression has control.

 Working to never surrender your control to depression is a challenging task.
 At moments, it will seem the better choice is to succumb and admit defeat, but if depression is part of your relationship, fight back.
 Your spouse or significant other can be the best ally in the war against depression.
 Use them.
 Utilize their skills, perspectives and influence.